dckms/system-architecture/stanislav.bolsun/it/ddd/domain-model/domain-model-definition.rst

     💬 "Big Picture workshop tried hard not to focus but to embrace the whole complexity and maximize learning.
     Now the starting point is different: we can assume we have a shared better understanding of the underlying domain here the focus is on implementing software features that are solving a specific problem.

-    .. the big picture was a model of our current level of understanding, by digging deeper into key interaction we are already making it obsolete."
+    .. the big picture was a model of our current level of understanding, by digging deeper into key interaction we are already making it obsolete.

+    ..
+Gather all the key people in the same room and build together a model of the current understanding of the system"

     -- "Introducing EventStorming" by Alberto Brandolini